rajatgermany/ConferenceManagementSystem/README.md

 12.Login as Chair  </br>
   - MakeConfernce(Fill the Form)
   - View your own conferences
-  - Manage - Will list all the papers uploaded to the Conference (View Author of the paper, Assign reviewer to it, UpdateStatus, ViewReview)
+  - Manage - Will list all the papers uploaded to the Conference (View Author of the paper, Assign reviewer to it, UpdateStatus, ViewReview)</br>

+  13.Login as Author </br>
+  - After Successful Login, click on the **StartUploading** to explore all the Conferences </br>
+  - Choose one of the Conference and uploads the Paper to the Category </br>
+  - Wait for the Review </br>

+  14.Login as Reviewer </br>
+  - After Successful Login, View  the ReviewFiles assigned
+  - Download the file
+  - Give the review using the ReviewTemplate
+  - **Can Edit the Review until the paper is Open which is decided by the Chair of the Conference**

+  15.Login Again as Chair </br>
+   - View the Review Assigned and Accordingly set the status to the paper </br>

+   16. Login as Author </br>
+    - View the review to the paper